jonesmelton/lustre_websocket/README.md

 ### TODO:
  * support protocol choice, including one websocket per protocol per endpoint
- * re-open the websocket when it is closed
+ * support binary data
  * allow client to close the socket
- * provide more information (open/error) to the application?
+ * provide errors to the application, when I have a clue on what those might actually be
+ * prevent sending over closed sockets
+ * maybe auto-reopen sockets that were closed because of Normal